Picea glauca: Ecology

 White spruce is a climax canopy tree in the boreal forests of Canada and Alaska.
 It generally occurs on well-drained soils in alluvial and riparian zones, although it also occurs in soils of glacial and lacustrine origin.
 The understory is dominated by feather mosses (Hylocomium splendens, Pleurozium schreberi, Ptilium crista-castrensis) and fork mosses, and occasionally peat moss.
 In the far north, the total depth of the moss and underlying humus is normally between 25 and 46 cm, although it tends to be shallower when hardwoods are present in the stand.

 White spruce grows in soils with pH values of 4.7–7.0, although they have been found in soils as acidic as 4.0 in subalpine fir forests in the Northwest Territories.
 A presence of calcium in the soil is common to white spruce found in northern New York.
 White spruce most commonly grows in the soil orders of Alfisols and Inceptisols.
 Soil properties such as fertility, temperature, and structural stability are partial determinants of the ability of white spruce to grow in the extreme northern latitudes.
 In the northern limits of its range, white spruce is the climax species along with black spruce; birch and aspen are the early succession species.

 Wildfires typically occur every 60 to 200 years, although they have been known to occur as infrequently as every 300 years.

 White spruce will grow in USDA Growing Zones 3–7, but is not adapted to heat and humidity and will perform poorly in a hot climate.
 The tree attains its greatest longevity and growth potential in Zones 3–4.

 Wildlife such as deer, rabbits, and grouse browse the foliage during the winter.
-The seeds are eaten by small mammals like the red squirrel and birds such as chickadee, nuthatch, and pine siskin.
+The seeds are eaten by small mammals like the American red squirrel and birds such as chickadees, nuthatches, and pine siskin.